pmichaillat/wunk/readme.md

 ### Software

 All the phase diagrams are produced with Keynote (version 11.2) on a Mac (macOS Monterey 12.2.1).
-The folder `keynote` contains Keynote files for all the phase diagram.
+The folders `nk` and `wunk` contains Keynote files for all the phase diagrams.
 The folder `pdf` contains the same phase diagrams saved as PDF files.

 ### Background